WABA Signature Rides- Ride Guide

 Drinks

 There will be water jugs at the ride start and pit-stops from which you can fill your reusable water bottle at pit stops, check-in, and the finish line.
-WABA does not provide cups or plastic water bottles—bring your own!
+Generally, WABA does not provide cups or plastic water bottles—bring your own!

 Snacks